-The Annual Meeting is scheduled to be held on Thursday, June 11, 2009, at 3:00 p.m.
+The Annual Meeting is scheduled to be held on Thursday, June 10, 2010, at 3:00 p.m.
 Pacific Daylight Time at the Northern Trust Tower, 4370 La Jolla Village Drive, Suite 210, San Diego, California 92122, as well as any adjournment or postponement thereof.
 Only stockholders, their proxy holders and our invited guests may attend the meeting.
-If a broker, bank or other nominee holds your shares in street name, please bring a copy of the account statement reflecting your ownership as of April 20, 2009 so that we may verify your stockholder status and have you check in at the registration desk for the meeting.
+If a broker, bank or other nominee holds your shares in street name, please bring a copy of the account statement reflecting your ownership as of April 19, 2010 so that we may verify your status as a stockholder and have you check in at the registration desk for the meeting.
 For security reasons, we also may require photo identification for admission.
 If you would like directions to the meeting, please send your request to MediciNova, Inc., 4350 La Jolla Village Drive, Suite 950, San Diego, California 92122, Attention: Investor Relations.